How to Extract Raw Data and What Is Included

 • Grayscale = in between

-This file contains metadata about a 3D mesh generated in Polycam (or a similar platform), including its geometry, location, and alignment.
+This file contains metadata about a 3D mesh generated from your LiDAR capture, including its geometry, location, and alignment.

 Key Meaning